 Her office is located in Room NB1/4, on the ground floor of staircase NB1 on the main college site.

 Mia came to the priesthood via a career in management, nursing, and midwifery.
 She studied theology at St Mellitus College, and St John's College (Cranmer Hall) Durham.
-She is passionate about mentoring young leaders and about the benefits of unilateral forgiveness.
-She loves Karl Barth, twelve step programmes, the seaside, and chapel suppers.
+She is passionate about mentoring young leaders, sharing life over food, and developing habits which make us the best version of ourselves.

 Hannah Towndrow, Senior Organ Scholar